 - 3.1.2 The Program Administrator shall be licensed by the State of Ohio as needed. - 3.2 The program is managed jointly by the Dept. of Environmental Health & Safety (EHS) and the Dept. of Facilities Management (FM), Environmental Services Shop (ESS) - 3.2.1 FM/ESS was originally established as the Insulation Shop to conduct asbestos maintenance, do minor abatement, and fix insulation on campus.
-Their role was expanded on 1-1-01 to include larger abatement projects and management of contracted asbestos projects on campus, under the general direction of the EHS Program Manager. - 3.2.2 The Manager of the FM/ESS shall supervise the shop and campus asbestos projects by the shop and outside contractors on campus on a daily basis, under the general direction of the EHS Program Administrator. - 3.2.2.1 The current FM/ESS Manager is: Jay North - 3.2.2.2 The FM/ESS Manager shall be licensed by the State of Ohio as needed for asbestos work. - 3.2.2.3 All asbestos abatement workers in the FM/ESS shall be licensed by the State of Ohio as needed.

-- 3.3 OHIO shall be licensed by the State of Ohio, Ohio Dept. of Health as an Asbestos Contractor.

-- 3.4 Throughout the 1990's asbestos requirements have become standardized and the OHIO Asbestos Program has adopted and changed forms and other procedures to be in line with national and state norms.

-- 3.5 The major components of the Asbestos Management Program are:
+Their current role is to keep the OU operations and maintenance plan in compliance.
+Upon request FM/ESS can conduct small scale short duration abatement work. - 3.2.2 The Manager of the FM/ESS shall supervise the shop and campus asbestos projects by the shop and outside contractors on campus on a daily basis, under the general direction of the EHS Program Administrator. - 3.2.2.1 The FM/ESS Manager shall be licensed by the State of Ohio as needed for asbestos work. - 3.2.2.2 All asbestos abatement workers in the FM/ESS shall be licensed by the State of Ohio as needed. - 3.3 OU shall be licensed by the State of Ohio, Ohio Dept. of Health as an Asbestos Contractor. - 3.4 Throughout the 1990's asbestos requirements have become standardized, and the OU Asbestos Program has adopted and changed forms and other procedures to be in line with national and state norms. - 3.5 The major components of the Asbestos Management Program are:

 - Program Management and Oversight

 - EHS

-- o FM/ESS
+- FM/ESS

-- The FM/ESS (Asbestos Shop) Operations
+- The FM/ESS Operations

-- o Operations & Maintenance Program (O&M)
+- Operations & Maintenance Program (O&M)

-- o Carpet/Tile Shop & CNS operations oversight
+- Carpet/Tile Shop & CNS operations oversight

-- o In-house abatement projects
+- In-house abatement projects

-- o Contractor supervision
+- Contractor supervision

 - Material surveillance and maintenance

 - Building Asbestos Surveys and Testing

-- o Building Bulk Survey Reports and Testing Data
+- Building Bulk Survey Reports and Testing Data

-- OHIO EHS Asbestos Lab (Biochemistry Building 125)
+- OU EHS Asbestos Lab (Biochemistry Building 125)

-- o Air Monitoring
+- Air Monitoring

 - Contracted Asbestos Projects

-- o OHIO Asbestos Project Specifications
+- OU Asbestos Project Specifications

-- o Term Consultants
+- Term Consultants

-- o Term Contractors
+- Term Contractors

-- o Contracted Project Cost Estimating and Proposals
+- Contracted Project Cost Estimating and Proposals

-- Other OHIO Staff
+- Other OU Staff

-- o Custodians and Maintenance Personnel
+- Custodians and Maintenance Personnel

-- o Communications Network Services (CNS)
+- Communications Network Services (CNS/IT)

 - Construction & Renovation Projects

-- o Facilities Planning Projects
+- Facilities Planning Projects

 - Facilities Management Projects

 - Demolition

 - Records

 - Regulatory Updates